workgroupengineering/Documentation/docs/getting-started/programming-with-avalonia/README.md

 # Programming with Avalonia

-Avalonia lets you develop an appliction using the [XAML markup language](https://docs.avaloniaui.net/guides/basics/introduction-to-xaml) and C\# \(or another .NET language\) for code.
+Avalonia lets you develop an application using the [XAML markup language](https://docs.avaloniaui.net/guides/basics/introduction-to-xaml) and C\# \(or another .NET language\) for code.
 You generally use XAML markup to implement the appearance of an application while using code to implement its behavior.

 ## Markup